Raving Rabbids: Alive & Kicking

-Raving Rabbids: Alive & Kicking known as simply Rabbids: Alive & Kicking, and as Rabbids: Fuori di schermo in Italy, is a party video game developed by Ubisoft Paris and Ubisoft Milan and published on November 3, 2011 in Australia, November 4, 2011 in Europe and November 8, 2011 in North America for the Xbox 360.
-This is the sixth game from the Raving Rabbids games franchise and it is the first Rabbids game not released on the Nintendo Wii.
+Raving Rabbids: Alive & Kicking, also known as simply Rabbids: Alive & Kicking, as The Lapins Crétins: Partent en Live in France and as Rabbids: Fuori di schermo in Italy, is an Xbox 360 Kinect party video game developed by Ubisoft Paris and Ubisoft Milan and published on November 3, 2011 in Australia, November 4, 2011 in Europe and November 8, 2011 in North America for the Xbox 360.
+This is the sixth game from the Rabbids games franchise and it is the first Rabbids game not released on the Nintendo Wii.
 The game was exclusively developed for the Kinect and consists of mini-games with up to 4 players.

 Premise

 The game follows the Rabbids planning to rule the surface by trying to increase their population.
-The leader wants the scientist rabbid to use a Cow for their experiment on breeding more Rabbids.
+Professor Barranco wants the his assistant to use a Cow for their experiment on breeding more Rabbids.
 Once it worked, the invasion begins and the player must complete many minigames to contain the rabbids before it's too late.